-Ruth de Mierre - co-opted Governor from July 2016
+Ruth de Mierre - co-opted Trustee from July 2016

 I have lived and worked in Haywards Heath for 47 years, with two sons born and educated here, and with four lovely grandchildren now.
 A District Councillor for Lucastes Ward, I am also MSDC Cabinet Member for Customer Services and Chairman of Haywards Heath Town Team.

-Frank Gainsbury - co-opted Governor from May 1997
+Frank Gainsbury - co-opted Trustee from May 1997

-Three of my children were educated at Harlands and I have been a school governor continuously since 1997.
+Three of my children were educated at Harlands and I have been a school trustee continuously since 1997.